eelinee/programmeerproject/DESIGN.md

 Using these tables, I will transform the data to create the following datasets:
 - Death rates per country (Total deaths / population number)
+- Death rates of diseases by collective name (No. of deaths / populations number)
-- Death rates of certain disease per country (No. of deaths - disease / population number)
+- Death rates of diseases by name (No. of deaths / population number)

 ## User interface